Emerging Artist Grants

 Program Timeline

-- March 25: At midnight, the online application portal closes.
+March 31 – at midnight, the online application portal closes

-- May 2: Successful grant applicants will be notified by phone call and/or email.
+May 1 – successful grant applicants will be contacted by phone and/or email

 Confidentiality